What Happens After You Register for GST in Canada?

 - Net amount owing or refund

 File online through CRA My Business Account.
-Payment is due the same day as your return.
+Payment and filing are usually due on the same day, but not always: a self-employed annual filer with a December 31 year-end pays by April 30 while the return is due June 15.
 For deadline details, check our CRA deadlines page.

 What NorthOS Does Once You're Registered

 Before registration NorthOS tracks your revenue against the $30,000 threshold.
-Once you're registered that switches automatically — your dashboard moves from threshold tracking to remittance tracking.
+Once you're registered that switches automatically, and your dashboard moves from threshold tracking to remittance tracking.
 NorthOS calculates your estimated GST/HST owing based on your revenue, your province, and your chosen method so you always know what to set aside before your return is due.

 Common Mistakes After Registering